 Wisconsin Ducks: One-hour, 8˝-mile tours are given from 8 a.m. to 7 p.m. daily.

 Hiking: To get to the Dells of the Wisconsin River state natural area, take River Road north of downtown for 1.7 miles (at the roundabout, head to the left).
 There's a parking area next to Birchcliff Resort.

 H.H.
 Bennett Museum and Historic Studio: It’s open daily from May through October, then weekends November-December

 Other attractions: There's also horseback-riding and canoe rentals on the Upper Dells.

 Lake Delton Watersports rents kayaks and canoes from its location on U.S. 12, a mile west of Exit 92.

-In the Upper Dells, the narrow-gauge Riverside & Great Northern Railway offers rides in tiny cars pulled by a small but real steam locomotive.
+In the Upper Dells, the narrow-gauge Riverside & Great Northern Railway offers three-mile rides in tiny cars pulled by a small but real steam locomotive.
 The charming complex, run by volunteers, includes a depot, cafe, gift shop and museum.

 It's open from April through October and on Thanksgiving weekend.
-The three-mile ride costs $12, $8 for children 4 and older.

 To get there from I-94/90, take Exit 85, then turn north on 60th Street.
 At Stand Rock Road, turn right.